Byron AFL Football Club

 Byron Bay AFL Football Club, also known as the Byron Bay Magpies, is a Byron Bay, New South Wales based club competing in the QAFA Northern Rivers competition.
 It was founded in 1984.

 Formed in 1984 the Magpies played in the Summerland AFL until it was merged into the Queensland State League in 2011.

-From 2012 the club will played in the SEQAFL Division 4 South/Northern Rivers league.
+From 2012 the club played in the SEQAFL Division 4 South/Northern Rivers league.

 In 2014 the club joined and played in the QAFA (Northern Rivers) league where it remains.

 Premierships

 Summerland Australian Football League and QAFA (Northern Rivers):